smashgg/developer-portal/website/blog/2019-03-22-smashgg-js.md

 I have an extensive background in .NET served and served as a Senior developer in Nodejs and AWS technologies.
 I am currently using my accrued skills to drive DevOps at my current company where I am the Lead DevOps Engineer.*

-*I graduated in 2014 from Kennesaw State University and am approaching completion of my CS Masters at Georgia Tech.
+*I am approaching completion of my CS Masters at Georgia Tech.
-I'm also is a father, a guitarist of 11 years, an exercise enthusiast, avid spectator of sports, and enjoy doing coding side projects when time allows.*
+I'm also a father, a guitarist of 11 years, an exercise enthusiast, avid spectator of sports, and enjoy doing coding side projects when time allows.*

 ## What was your inspiration for building smashgg.js?